 4. Background Music

-Although music is not a necessity when it comes to a podcast, it is amazing how fluent a show can become if you have a song to lead you through the entire episode.
+Although music, and Melon’s stream tools, are not a necessity when it comes to a podcast, it is amazing how fluent a show can become if you have a song to lead you through the entire episode.
 Reasonably, the beginning and the end of each episode need to be different from the rest of the show, so increasing the volume to emphasize the shift is what could be a useful technique for your cause.
 Also, we need to warn you to be careful and to follow a certain standard.
 Remember that you are in charge of your podcast so you choose how it will appear to the ears of the audience.

 Namely, you do not need to use the same musical background for every single episode, but you should at least keep the same pattern.
 On the other hand, a single song might be the thing you need since it will automatically remind your listeners on your podcast wherever they might hear it.
 Another thing that we should highlight is that background music is a background thing and it should stay in the background, not interfering with the voice of the host or the guest while the show lasts.
 Also, feel free to play with it and raise the volume when you want to distinguish a pause in a speech or even when you want to censor inappropriate material.